 At the Wageningen University I developed a strong backbone for biotechnology in the most multicultural ambience in a prestigious academic society, of Europe perhaps.
 This is just the start of something amazing.
 Here, I met people from all over the world with some I am still in contact.
 Important to mention is that I received significant help throughout my study at the WUR including administrative help.

-2013 will be the year I finish my study Biotechnology at the Wageningen University.
-The next step will be a PhD position in the field of Biotechnology.
+The next step from finishing my studies will be a PhD position in the field of Biotechnology.
 And I am looking forward to a great career in this field.